mhmadip/plasmadonationtapp/README.md

 # plasmadonationtiu

-A new Flutter project.
+Plasama Donation App is developed by
+1- Mohammad Salim
+2- Payam Mohammed Salim
+3- Aveen Kakamin
+4- Aya Abdullah

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a part of graducation project of IT Department in TIU University.

 A few resources to get you started if this is your first Flutter project: